davidebbo/davidebbo.github.io/_posts/2015-01-18-azure-resource-manager-client.markdown

 There are two main ways you can do this.

 The first is by logging in interactively using your Microsoft Account (or your Work/School account).
 You don't need to run any special commands to do this.
-Instead, the first time you make a request, it will pop up a browser window and prompt you for credentials.
+Instead, the first time you make a regular ARMClient request, it will pop up a browser window and prompt you for credentials.
 This is probably where you want to start to play around with this tool.

 The second is to use a Service Principal.
-My [earlier post](http://blog.davidebbo.com/2014/12/azure-service-principal.html) explains in detail how to create one.
+My [earlier post](http://blog.davidebbo.com/2014/12/azure-service-principal.html) explains what it is, and how to create one.
 This is what you would use in automated scenarios, like in a CI server.

 To take the example from that post, after setting things up, you end up with something like this (no, they're not valid credentials!):

-- Tenant ID: 361fae6d-4e30-4f72-8bc9-3eae70130332
+- Tenant ID: `361fae6d-4e30-4f72-8bc9-3eae70130332`
-- AppId/Username: dc5216de-6fac-451a-bec4-9d2fb5568031
+- AppId/Username: `dc5216de-6fac-451a-bec4-9d2fb5568031`
-- Password: HGgDB56VAww1kct2tQwRjOWBSkUOJ3iMDGEiEjpBZEQ=
+- Password: `HGgDB56VAww1kct2tQwRjOWBSkUOJ3iMDGEiEjpBZEQ=`

-You use these three pieces to authenticate as follows:
+You use these three pieces to authenticate as follows ('spn' stands for Service Principal Name):

     armclient spn 361fae6d-4e30-4f72-8bc9-3eae70130332 dc5216de-6fac-451a-bec4-9d2fb5568031 HGgDB56VAww1kct2tQwRjOWBSkUOJ3iMDGEiEjpBZEQ=